QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 </DeepDive>

-## Create React Project from Scratch {/*create-react-project-from-scratch*/}
+## Create Monorepo from Scratch {/*create-monorepo-from-scratch*/}

-A framework will usually also provide a routing and a data fetching solution.
-In a larger project, you might also want to manage multiple packages in a single repository with a tool like [Nx](https://nx.dev/react) or [Turborepo.](https://turborepo.org/)

-[create-react-app][create-react-app] abstracts a lot of what makes a React app work away from us - at least without ejecting it and having to tweak all of the options by hand.
-There are a number of reasons we may want to make our own implementation, or at least have some idea of what it's doing under the hood. **Most importantly,[create-react-app][create-react-app] is more like a "Spring Boot" in the Front End world.
-Those who dislike the Spring for offering quick startup but terrible customizability later might find [create-react-app][create-react-app] very frustrating.**

-There are a couple of hurdles to starting a React app.
+There are a couple of hurdles to starting a React [monorepo](https://qubitpi.github.io/monorepo.tools/).
 The first is that node can't process all of the syntax (such as import/export and [JSX][JSX]).
 The second is that we will either need to build our files or serve them somehow during development for our app to work - This is especially important in the latter situations.
 These issues with be handled by [Babel][Babel] and [Webpack][webpack], which we cover below

 ### Setup {/*setup*/}

-To get started, create a new directory for our new React app.
-Then, initialize the project with
+To get started, create a new directory for our new React monorepo.
+Inside the monorepo directory, initialize a project with

 <TerminalBlock>